bleur-org/templates/rust-telegram/readme.md

 # Telegram Rust Nix Template

-This is a starter pack for Nix friendly Telegram bot project on Rust ecosystem provided to you by [Xinux Community] members.
+This is a starter pack for Nix friendly Telegram bot project on Rust ecosystem provided to you by [Bleur Stack] developers.
 The project uses fenix to fetch Rust toolchain from rustup catalogue and unfortunately, it fetches and patches once (untill you clean cache) the whole rustup toolchain and THEN build the program or run.

 > Please, after bootstrapping, rename / change all `example` or `template` keywords in template files.

-## Rust Toolchain

-Rustup toolchain is utilized and managed by Nix package manager via `rust-toolchain.toml` file which can be found at the root path of your project.
-Feel free to modify toolchain file to customize toolchain behaviour.

 ## Development